Dianne Pilkington: Theatre

 After leaving The 39 Steps Pilkington took part in a season of cabarets at Lauderdale House on 20 February 2011, performing tracks from her album.
 Her guests at the cabaret included Jean-Claude Pelletier, Shimi Goodman & television actress Nicole Faraday.
 She was accompanied on piano by Christopher Hamilton.

 In the Chichester Festival 2011 Pilkington played the role of Amalia in She Loves Me, from 9 May 2011 until 18 June 2011, at the Minerva Theatre.

 She starred as Sophie De Palma in the West End production of Master Class, which ran at the Vaudeville Theatre from January – April 2012.

 It was announced in April 2013 that Pilkington would take over the role Donna Sheridan in Mamma Mia! at the Novello Theatre beginning 10 June 2013.
 After playing Donna for three years, Pilkington departed the show on 11 June 2016 and was replaced by Linzi Hateley.
 The following year, she played Aunt Lily in the musical Whisper House at The Other Palace.
 Pilkington portrayed Elizabeth Benning in the London production of Young Frankenstein, which premiered at Theatre Royal, Newcastle in August 2017 and then transferred the following month to the Garrick Theatre.

 Pilkington created the role of Raquel in the musical of Only Fools And Horses, written by Jim Sullivan and Paul Whitehouse.
 She performed the role from February 2019 to February 2020 at the Haymarket Theatre, London.
 In June 2021, it was announced that Pilkington would be creating the role of Eglantine Price in the new Bedknobs and Broomsticks adaptation, a collaboration between Disney and Michael Harrison, directed by Candace Edmunds and Jamie Harrison, written by Neil Bartram and Brian Hill.
 The tour completed in May 2022.
 In October 2022, the musical adaptation of Saving Grace was announced for a limited twelve performances at Riverside Studios from 22 November until 4 December 2022 as an "intimate first run" in which Pilkington played the role of Grace.
 Pilkington played the Wicked Witch of the West in the 2023 West End revival of The Wizard of Oz at the London Palladium, which finished its run on 3 September 2023.
+In 2025, Pilkington starred as Dr. Westfeldt in Dracula, A Comedy of Terrors at Menier Chocolate Factory.